Kuflink’s New features for March 2021. Stand Up with CTO

 - Kuflink’s goal always has been to do something different from the competition.
 So, we co-invest up to 5%* of our own funds in every Select Invest loan, we are always the first ones to invest and the last ones to leave the deals.
 We support our investors all the way.

-- We have had some investors where their money is held in deals for longer than first anticipated but we do our best to ensure that no one loses their money and to date no investor has lost a penny.
+- We have had some investors where their money is held in deals for longer than first anticipated but we do our best to ensure that no one loses their money.

 - We are always looking for ways to improve our service and welcome the feedback we get.